michess

 - Engine integration - The board connects to a chess engine (Stockfish by default) over a local socket.
 After each player move the engine evaluates the position and returns its best reply.

-- LED feedback - An 8×8 LED matrix overlaid on the board illuminates the engine’s suggested from-square and to-square, guiding the human player without a screen in sight.
+- LED feedback - An 8×8 LED matrix overlaid on the board illuminates the engine’s suggested from-square and to-square, guiding the human player without a screen.

 | Component | Role |